Sunrise Adams: Career

 Adams returned to the porn industry and signed a contract with Vivid Entertainment in 2006.
-Upon her return, she decided to "do it all" as she expanded to include lesbian sex scenes for the first time in her career.
-She performed scenes with Hillary Scott and Sunny Lane.
+Stating that she "was going to come back and do just a little bit of boy/girl, and mainly girl/girl", but ultimately decided to "do it all".
 That same year, she launched her first website, which has since been taken down.

 Personal life

 Adams is the niece of porn star Sunset Thomas.
-As of 2003, Adams had a boyfriend, with whom she was actively investing in real estate.
-Adams was also pursuing a college degree in business management.